Interviewing Strategies for the Shy Person

-As a shy person, the thought of interviewing for an internship or a job may create extreme anxiety even when you’re just thinking about what you’re going to say.
+As a shy person, the thought of interviewing for an internship or a job may create extreme anxiety, even if you’re just thinking about what you might say at the interview.
 You may think to yourself, “how can I possibly talk about myself in a positive light when I really have nothing to say.”
 The truth is that there are many advantages to being shy which can be very helpful for an internship or job interview.
 You can also find more tips in the article “How to Answer the Tell Me a Little About Yourself Interview Question.”

-Interviewing is usually not an easy situation for anyone but for someone who tends to be on the shy in social situations, just the thought of speaking to someone about their knowledge, skills and previous academic and professional experiences can be extremely challenging and even a little scary.
+Interviewing is usually a daunting situation for anyone but for someone who tends to be on the shy side in social situations, just the thought of speaking to someone about their knowledge, skills, and previous academic and professional experiences can be extremely challenging and even a little bit scary.

 The good news is that there are strategies you can use to help prepare yourself before going into any interview.
 These strategies can help change your perception of the situation and help you prepare so that you’re bound to get a more positive result.
 Many interviews fail because of a lack of effective communication.

-As an interviewee, two things you need to consider are your verbal and nonverbal communication.
+As an interviewee, two things you need to consider are your verbal and nonverbal communication skills.
 It’s extremely important that you understand and master how you come across to other people.
-It is through your interactions with the interviewer that will determine the end result.
-Since first impressions are usually made within the first 60 seconds of any interaction, it’s key that your grooming, confidence, and nonverbal behavior form a positive response.
-The first and last minute of any interview is critical– so using those two minutes to wow the employer can increase your chances of being selected for the internship or the job.
+It is your interactions with the interviewer that will determine the end result.
+Since first impressions are usually made within the first 60 seconds of any interaction, it’s key that your physical appearance, confidence, and nonverbal behavior form a positive response.
+The first, but also the last 60 seconds of any interview is critical – so using those two minutes to wow the employer can increase your chances of being selected for the internship or the job.

 How to Impress an Employer at the Beginning and End of Any Interview